HomereAMK/FeralPigeonGenomics/FPGP--Pipeline/README.md

 ### 1) Acess to Raw Data & Local Storage

-The GBS raw data was directly downloaded from the server of the _Institute of Biotechnology_ — _University of Cornell_ using an ordinary `-wget` command, and the MD5SUM numbers were duly confirmed for all downloaded files.
+The GBS raw data was directly downloaded from the server of the _Institute of Biotechnology_ — _University of Cornell_ using an ordinary `-wget` command.
 This data is now stored on [ERDA](https://www.erda.dk/) under Pacheco's account (DQM353), and can be downloaded through the links below.
 #

 - [FPG_1](https://sid.erda.dk/share_redirect/DUyRcvLTbq)